The Importance of Finding the Cause of Your Leakage

 Leakage as a result of Peristomal Hernias can be a very difficult problem to rectify until surgery can be performed to correct the hernia itself.
 However a stoma collars can be a big help in easing the problem until as such a time as surgery can be performed.

 It looks like a thin stoma seal with a plastic funnel rising up from it at the stoma hole which pokes through the stoma hole in the flange.
 This helps to funnel the stool away from the gap where the flange fits up to the stoma, and into the pouch.
-I’ve been testing these products myself recently and had good results with them – in fact, their success was the idea behind the writing of this editorial.
-I found it especially useful when combined with baby oil trick I mentioned in this section too.
+I’ve been testing these products myself recently (for pancaking issues) and achieved good results with them – in fact, their success was the kernel of the idea behind the writing of this editorial.
+I found it especially useful against pancaking when combined with baby oil trick I mentioned in this section too.

 Before you can use the product though, you need to know the size of your stoma, as the product comes in many sizes, each differing about 3mm more or less than the last.
 The idea is that once applied the collar snuggly fits the stoma.
 It doesn’t matter if your stoma is flat, or oval, or oddly shaped.
 You can even trim the length of the collar if desired.